 - 1. Vessel masters are solely responsible for the safety of their vessel while using the public moorings - 2.
 A watch must be kept at all times while the vessel is on the mooring - 3.
-Be aware of changing weather and sea conditions and your proximity to obstacles, including coral and other vessels, and how these may be affected by mooring swing.
+Be aware of changing weather and sea conditions and your proximity to obstacles, including coral and other vessels, and how these may be affected by mooring swing - 4.
+Refer to instructions specified or included on the tag or buoy.